Develop-It-19/Logistic-Regression-using-ANN/README.md

-# Logistic-Regression-using-ANN
+# Cat-Image-Classifier
-Logistic Regression using Python(Numpy)
+Classifies using a ANN with a sigmoid function which is made using Python(Numpy)